-Both the $S_1$ and $S_2$ superimposed excitons are composed of two degenerate eigenstates of the \gls{bse} Hamiltonian.
-This results in an additional dependence on the pump polarization, as discussed in Paragraph~\ref{subsec:pump_pol}, and which will become relevant at a later stage in Paragraph~\ref{subsec:pump_pol_results}.
-For $S_1$ at 5.3~eV, the two degenerate valence-conduction transitions occur at $K$ and $K'$, respectively, with their momentum-dependent transition weights indicated in Figure~\ref{fig:bse}~(b).
-The situation is similar for $S_2$ at 6.2~eV, albeit with intensities being more spread out along the Brillouin-zone boundary, as can be seen in Figure~\ref{fig:bse}~(c).
+Both, $S_1$ and $S_2$ are composed of two degenerate eigenstates of the BSE Hamiltonian.
+This results in an additional dependence on the pump polarization, as discussed in Sec.~\ref{subsec:pump_pol}, and which will become relevant at a later stage in Sec.~\ref{subsec:pump_pol_results}.
+For $S_1$ at 5.3~eV, the two degenerate valence-conduction transitions occur at $K$ and $K'$, respectively, with their momentum-dependent transition weights indicated in Fig.~\ref{fig:bse}~(b).
+The situation is similar for $S_2$ at 6.2~eV, albeit with transition weights being more spread out along the Brillouin-zone boundary, as can be seen in Fig.~\ref{fig:bse}~(c).